itaybel/PwnableWalkthrough/Grotesque.md

-### Here I will publish only the challenges I found easy, since I don't want everyone to get easy points :)
+### Here I will publish only the challenges I found easy, since I don't want everyone to get all the points :)

 ## Coin2 - Level 5
 ```